note: This article and video explain how to position bicycle clipless pedal cleats

 foot.
 If you can't see the bottom of your foot well enough to do this

-Immediately, so that the paint or whiteout doesn't dry first, slip on
+Immediately, so that the paint doesn't dry first, slip on

-your shoe, close the straps and stand to put pressure on your foot.
+your shoe and close it and stand to put pressure on your foot.
+3.

 the shoe and you should find the paint dot transferred to the inside